 All approved applicants must submit a new certification letter, broker/dealer questionnaire, audited financial statements within 60 days of the date the County's revised investment policy is sent to them.
-The cash management and debt service supervisor, budget and finance manager, and the county auditor then review the applications, after which, a list of qualified broker/dealers is submitted to Commissioners Court for approval.
+The investment analyst, manager-cash management and debt service, director of fiscal operations, and the county auditor then review the applications, after which, a list of qualified broker/dealers is submitted to Commissioners Court for approval.